rikutiira/reswap/README.md

         //you can also create named reducers which you can push data directly to, as shown in consumer.js reducer('todosFromClient', reducers.addTodo),

-        //actions are simply observables, you can observe to them like all other observables reducer(actions.saveTodos$, reducers.saveTodos)
+        //actions are simply observables, you can observe them like any other observables reducer(actions.saveTodos$, reducers.saveTodos)
     )
 }